Pyrolysis machine

 Pioneering Project: Klere is working with Shropshire, managing delivery of the UK’s first fully council-owned pyrolysis plant in Ludlow.

-Impressive Output: Set to produce over 2 tonnes of biochar daily and 1 MW continuous thermal power - enough to heat 400 typical UK homes.
+Impressive Output: Set to produce over 2 tonnes of biochar daily and 1 MW thermal power - enough to heat over 400 typical UK homes.

 Financially Sustainable: Combines environmental impact with economic viability, earning revenue while reducing waste processing costs.